Classic 4 day Inca Trail

 • Distance covered: 10 km / 6 miles.

-• Today’s hiking level: Easy to moderate.
+• Difficulty level: Easy to moderate.

 Day 2: Reaching the Dead Woman’s Pass | Wayllabamba to Pacaymayo